vnitusingh/kickstarter-analysis/README.md

 **- What can you conclude about the Outcomes based on Goals?**

-The most successful campaigns has goal of $1000 or less.
+Even though the success rate for Goal of under $1000 is higher, a play with goal of $1000 to $4999 also has a fair chance of being successful.

 **- What are some limitations of this dataset?**